top of page

 The noun 'nuance' has its etymological roots in French.
 It is derived from the Old French word 'nuer,' which means 'to shade' or 'to cloud.'
 This term is a diminutive form of 'nuez,' meaning 'a cloud.'
 In its original sense, 'nuance' referred to the subtle shadings or variations in color, often seen in clouds or other objects.
 Over time, the word expanded its meaning to describe subtle, often slight differences or variations in meaning, expression, tone, or feeling within a particular context, statement, or situation.
 This etymology underscores the connection between the subtle variations in color or shading and the subtle distinctions in meaning and expression that 'nuance' signifies in contemporary language.

-Quiz: Find the meaning of nuance
+Quiz: Find the meaning of the noun nuance:

 Try Again!